-Since about 2014, real estate investing and ‘flipping’ has been a hot and profitable industry.
-Lots of money can certainly be made; but while there are great deals out there to be had, Michigan law will not tolerate abusive investment tactics at the expense of the Michigan homeowner.
-Below is Michigan case law which should be instructive to real estate investors and ‘home flippers’ on what essentially can be challenged as an absolute conveyance.
+Since about 2014, real estate investing and “flipping” has been a hot and profitable industry.
+While there are great deals out there, Michigan law will not tolerate abusive investment tactics at the expense of Michigan homeowners.
+Below is Michigan case law, which should be instructive to real estate investors and “home flippers” on what essentially can be challenged as an absolute conveyance.

 According to the Restatement of Property, foreclosure reconveyance transactions frequently contain the following facts that can help establish an equitable mortgage: (1) the investor’s statements that the purpose of the deal is to help the homeowner save or stay in the home; (2) a substantial difference between the price of the conveyance to the investors and the property’s fair market value and a difference between the repurchase price and market value; (3) retention by the foreclosed homeowner not only of possession but also of the obligations and prerogatives of ownership, such as paying taxes and insurance and being responsible for repairs; (4) the complexity of the transaction coupled with a substantial disparity in the sophistication of the parties; and, (5) a prior relationship between the homeowner and the investors or associated people regarding promises or attempts at a more traditional refinance.

-So even when there is a purchase agreement and warranty deed between Parties, courts, can and will, determine whether a transaction was meant to really be a real estate conveyance or an equitable mortgage, and as result, whether the seller retains an equitable interest or right in a property as as a mortgagor.
+So even when there is a purchase agreement and warranty deed between Parties, courts can and will determine whether a transaction was meant to really be a real estate conveyance or an equitable mortgage, and, as a result, whether the seller retains an equitable interest or right in a property as a mortgagor.

 Michigan Case Law

-In Grant v.
-Van Reken, 71 Mich.
+In Grant vs. Van Reken, 71 Mich.
 App.
-121, 246 N.W.2d 348 (1976) the plaintiff was attempting to keep his family home that was in foreclosure when he came into contact with the defendant, who allegedly told him, “You don’t have to lose your house, I save a lot of houses.
-Let me help you.”
+121, 246 N.W.2d 348 (1976) the plaintiff was attempting to keep his family home that was in foreclosure when he came into contact with the defendant, who allegedly told him, “You don’t have to lose your house—I save a lot of houses.
+Let me help you”.
 Id.
 The plaintiff executed a warranty deed, a lease with an option to repurchase, and an agreement.
 Id.
-The exchange of value in the Grant deal was inadequate as the plaintiff’s mortgage companies received cash of approximately $2,300 while the defendant obtained a deed to property worth $25,000, encumbered by approximately $9,000.
-The Grant court reasoned, “we have given great weight to this inadequacy of consideration and the fact that plaintiffs were financially embarrassed”.
+The exchange of value in the Grant deal was inadequate, as the plaintiff’s mortgage companies received cash of approximately $2,300 while the defendant obtained a deed to property worth $25,000, encumbered by approximately $9,000.
+The Grant court reasoned: “we have given great weight to this inadequacy of consideration and the fact that plaintiffs were financially embarrassed.”
 Id.
 See also London v.
 Gregory, 2001 Mich.
 App.
 LEXIS 1700, *7 (finding the transaction was an equitable mortgage and not an outright conveyance after facts demonstrated inadequate consideration, the transaction was executed two days before foreclosure without the assistance of counsel, the defendant remained in possession of the property after granting plaintiff the deed, and defendant did not intend to sell the home).

-Likewise, in Koenig v.
-Van Reken, 89 Mich.
+Likewise, in Koenig vs. Van Reken, 89 Mich.
 App.
 102, 279 N.W.2d 590 (1979), the Michigan Court of Appeals reversed a Circuit Court order granting summary judgment in favor of the defendant on an equitable mortgage count.
 In Koenig, the plaintiff was in the foreclosure process when approached by the defendant, who offered to pay the delinquent taxes and service the mortgage for a 10% fee.
 In return, the plaintiff executed three documents consisting of an agreement, a warranty deed, and a lease with an exclusive option to repurchase.
 There, the plaintiff stated that the warranty deed was silent to consideration when she signed it and she never received any consideration.
-In the Koenig court’s analysis it stated, “Under Michigan law, it is well settled that the adverse financial condition of the grantor, coupled with the inadequacy of the purchase price for the property, is sufficient to establish a deed absolute on its face to be a mortgage.”
-Id. (citing Ellis v Wayne Real Estate Co, 357 Mich 115; 97 NW2d 758 (1959), McLaughlen v Majestic Development Corp, 247 Mich 498; 226 NW 256 (1929).
+In the Koenig court’s analysis, it stated: “Under Michigan law, it is well settled that the adverse financial condition of the grantor, coupled with the inadequacy of the purchase price for the property, is sufficient to establish a deed absolute on its face to be a mortgage.”
+Id. (citing Ellis vs. Wayne Real Estate Co., 357 Mich 115; 97 NW2d 758 (1959), McLaughlen vs. Majestic Development Corp., 247 Mich 498; 226 NW 256 (1929).

-Furthermore, the Koenig court determined that the plaintiff had conveyed her equity worth over $30,000.00 for less than $4,000.00.
-The Appeals court held that the inadequacy of consideration indicated the parties did not intend for the deed to be an absolute conveyance of the property and “that the lease-back arrangement entered into by the parties effectively circumvented the right to redeem, which is designed to protect purchasers such as plaintiff in times of financial crisis.”
+Furthermore, the Koenig court determined that the plaintiff had conveyed her equity worth over $30,000 for less than $4,000.
+The Appeals court held that the inadequacy of consideration indicated the parties did not intend for the deed to be an absolute conveyance of the property and “that the lease-back arrangement entered into by the parties effectively circumvented the right to redeem, which is designed to protect purchasers such as plaintiffs in times of financial crisis”.

 Circumstances that persuasively signify the parties’ intention that a deed constitutes security for a loan include the inadequacy of consideration given in exchange for the deed, the grantor’s existing indebtedness to the grantee, and the parties’ unequal bargaining positions.
 Sheets, supra at 540-541; Wilson, supra at 251; Koenig, supra at 106-107.
-But of all these circumstances, Michigan courts have held that the “‘inadequacy of consideration is the most important.’”
-Ellis v Wayne Real Estate Co, 357 Mich 115, 119; 97 NW2d 758 (1959), quoting Emerson v Atwater, 12 Mich 314, 317 (1864).
+But of all these circumstances, Michigan courts have held that “the inadequacy of consideration is the most important’” Ellis vs. Wayne Real Estate Co., 357 Mich 115, 119; 97 NW2d 758 (1959), quoting Emerson vs. Atwater, 12 Mich 314, 317 (1864).